 When used in conjunction with the visualizer, the Results Manager provides a very useful and intuitive way of analyzing and visualizing variables and results through the GUI, greatly reducing the need for scripting.
-The Result View window shows all the results for the simulation object that is currently selected in the Object Tree.

 String